bjarnesvanberg/Scribus-Data-Merger/README.md

 Data merge tool that will help you populate a scribus file with data from a CSV file.

 ## Status
-Currently the tool will only populate existing pages in the same document with data from the CSV file.
-You can select how many pages will be populated in the dialog.
+This is the first working version of the script.
+It will load a CSV file, create a new page pr. row in the CSV file and replace variables in text frames with data from the CSV file.

 ## Usage
-Before you run the script you must have a document open and at least one object selected.
+Before you run the script you must have a document open and at least one (text frame) object selected.

 In the dialog select a CSV file from the file selector, select how many pages/rows to merge and click the *Run* button.
-You can choose how many pages the selection will be copied to (this is also the number of rows that will be read).
-After clicking *Run* button the script will copy the selected elements to the chosen number of existing subsequent pages of the document and replace variables with data from the CSV file.
+The script will then create a new page for each row read from the CSV file and copy the selected elements to those pages and replace variables with data from the CSV file.

 ### Structure of the Input File
 The input file selected in the dialog must be a CSV file with the first row containing the name of each column.
 These header names are used to identify what cell to use when replacing text in the document.

 ### Variables
-In any text frame you can specify variables or placeholders like this: `%VAR_employee%`.
+In any text frame you can specify variables (placeholders) like this: `%VAR_employee%`.
 When the script runs it will replace the variable with the *content* of the cell with header name 'employee'.

 ## Setup
 There are two ways to get the script to work: